MicrosoftDocs/azure-devops-docs/docs/boards/queries/view-run-query.md

 	You can only send the email to individual address for a project member that is recognized by the system.
 Adding a team group or security group to the to line isn't supported.
 If you add an email account that the system doesn't recognize, you receive a message that one or more recipients of your email don't have permissions to read the mailed work items.

 > [!NOTE]
 > To email a formatted list to people who aren't project members, you'll need to use the **Copy as HTML** option described in [Copy a list of work items](../backlogs/copy-clone-work-items.md#html).
+For on-premises Azure DevOps, all email actions require an [SMTP server to be configured](/azure/devops/server/admin/setup-customize-alerts).
+If you don't have an SMTP server configured, you can work around this by using **Copy as HTML**.

 ::: moniker-end